Michael-Girard/AutoPowerOptions/README.md

 ---Assigns those GUIDs to the GUID variables

----In short, makes the program work with other systems without going through the hassle of modifying the code with the GUIDs manually.
-But it's not as easy to modify which power option settings are switched between.
+---In short, makes the program work with all systems without going through the hassle of modifying the code with the GUIDs manually.